Lunchtime Learning: Perinatal Anxiety and Depression Aotearoa (PADA)

 There was no national umbrella organisation for perinatal mental health in Aotearoa New Zealand.
 A brainstorming day was held in Te Whanganui-a-Tara Wellington in June 2009.
 This was attended by 30 representatives from a range of agencies and organisations connected with perinatal distress issues from around Aotearoa New Zealand.
 They identified interests in, aims and objectives for a national networking group for Perinatal Distress.
 A ‘working group’ was conceived and the Perinatal Mental Health New Zealand Trust was born on 3rd February 2011.
 The organisation grew rapidly and in 2015 it was decided that a more memorable name was needed but one that still reflected our aims.
 After much thought, argument and finally consensus, the Perinatal Mental Health New Zealand Trust was reborn as PADA – Perinatal Anxiety & Depression Aotearoa.

 This webinar was recorded.
-The recording is available to view via the Resources tab below.
+The video of this presentation is now available below in the Resources tab.